ValueChart/WebValueCharts/README.md

 Web ValueCharts is a web implementation of ValueCharts.
 ValueCharts is a set of visualizations and interactive techniques intended to support decision-makers in preferential choice.
 More information about ValueCharts can be found [here](http://www.cs.ubc.ca/group/iui/VALUECHARTS/)

+An up-to-date version of ValueCharts can be found [here](https://www.cs.ubc.ca/~amishkin/ValueCharts/).
+The XML files in app/resources/data can be uploaded and used as dummy models to explore the application's current functionality.

 ### Checking Out the Project

 You must have git installed to checkout the project.
 Once you have git: